-Don’t get me wrong, I love the grappling hook.
+Don’t get me wrong, I love the thing.
 It’s a great addition to the gameplay, and incredibly satisfying to use — the notoriously poor rope-swinging mechanics from previous games have, thankfully, been given an overhaul — but almost every time I did use it, I couldn’t help but wonder where the hell it had been on Nate’s previous adventures.
 Seems like something that could’ve come in handy on, oh… several hundred occasions before.

 Part of me does feel somewhat conflicted about making this point.
 After all, I have no problem with things like Nate’s climbing abilities changing from game-to-game, but the grappling hook is set up as being such an important element of his early exploits that I find it hard to believe that he just suddenly stopped using it.
 Narratively speaking, you might argue that he did so because it reminded him of Sam, but given that much of his early style was so obviously inspired by that of his brother, said argument is about as thin as the hair on Charlie Cutter’s head.
 (A head, along with Chloe’s, sadly absent from the adventure.)

 This all seems very negative, eh?
 Fear not, I’m almost done with the main problems I had with the game.
-There are little things, here and there, that I’ll get to later, but there’s just one more of the serious ones — and it’s perhaps my personal biggest let-down of all.
+There are little things, here and there, that I’ll get to later, but there’s just one more of the serious ones — and it’s my personal biggest let-down of all.

 Before May 10, if there was one thing I thought there was no way I would come away from Uncharted 4 feeling disappointed about, it’s this: the soundtrack.

-I’m cringing even as I type it, but I can’t pretend I wasn’t thoroughly underwhelmed by that soundtrack.
+I’m cringing even as I type, but I can’t pretend I wasn’t thoroughly underwhelmed by that soundtrack.
 The obvious reason would be that it was composed by someone other than Greg Edmonson — who provided the music for the other three games — but that’s not it.
 Neither is it because the game’s music is objectively bad — it’s not.
 There’s just something about it, however.

-When taken as a whole, A Thief’s End’s score is greater than its individual parts.
 There are some wonderful moments in there.
 I really like the new, three-note motif that, you could argue, is the main theme of the game, and I can’t overstate how much I love the whistling notes heard every now and then — featured prominently about a minute and-a-half before the end of the track Lure of Adventure, and again during Epilogue.
 To my thoroughly overactive imagination, those notes — and similar ones in other soundtracks — speak of eternity, of time gone by, and yet to come.
 I like them quite a bit, and I more than like the fact that One Last Time finally gives us an official, and hugely satisfying, rendition of Nate’s theme on piano.

 However, and even if it hadn’t come at the beginning of the sentence, that one would get a capital H, none of that changes the fact that I was disappointed with the soundtrack.